Sovereign-Labs/sovereign-sdk/module-system/README.md

 }
 ```

 As you can see above, the fields can be either array, numeric, or boolean.
 If boolean, it will be converted to either `0` or `1`.
 If array, each element is expected to be either a numeric or boolean.
 The example above will create a gas unit of two dimensions.
 If the `Context` requires less dimensions than available, it will pick the first ones of relevance, and ignore the rest.
-That is: if the setup above is executed under `DefaultContext` (i.e. only one dimension), the effective config will be:
+That is: with a `Context` of one dimension, , the effective config will be expanded to:

 ```rust
 BankGasConfig {